Row edge-slant Shape Decorative svg added to bottom

 The Structure

-Concrete Deck or Buried Roof?
+Concrete Deck or Buried roof?

 The concrete deck or roof is a structural element and should be designed by a structural engineer, to resist dead, live and wind loads.
 It must also resist weather events including storms, snow and localised flooding.
 Finally, it must also be suitable for the proposed waterproofing system, and subsequent use.

-A waterproofing system for buried roofs needs to be particularly durable.
+A concrete waterproofing system for buried roofs needs to be particularly durable.
 Since the material will ultimately lie underneath landscaping or other finishes, it becomes very disruptive to have to make repairs if leaks occur.

-Inverted or Warm Roof?
+Inverted or Warm roof?

 The waterproofing layer in a warm roof system is above the insulation installed above the roof deck.
 In an inverted roof, the waterproofing is above the roof deck, and beneath the insulation layer.